EzequielCamino/Camino-Ezequiel---Backend-45110/README.md

 ```bash
 npm start
 ```
-To start with FS persistence:
+To start with FS persistence(not working properly, just to use command line and persistence change):
 ```bash
 npm start -- --mode=fs
 ```